jrapoport/gothic/README.md

 ## Project History

+This project is a complete rewrite of [Netlify's GoTrue](https://github.com/netlify/gotrue) and is ~85-90% complete.
+It started off as a fork, but doesn't share a single line of code anymore.

+The basic idea was to support most of the existing functionality of GoTrue while modernizing it and expanding support for additional external providers and functionality.
+At a certain point it just made more sense to start over from scratch with the goal of feature parity (more or less).

+GroTrue relied on its own custom implementations for oauth, mail templates, smtp, jwt, etc. These have all been replaced with more mature external libraries.

 The original purpose was to adopt newer, more developer friendly technologies like [Gorm](https://gorm.io/), [gRPC](https://grpc.io/), and [gRPC Web](https://github.com/grpc/grpc-web); newer versions of critical libraries for things like [JWT](https://github.com/lestrrat-go/jwx)